Why Machine Footprint Matters When Moving Mulch or Soil

 The wheelbarrow handles the footprint-sensitive placement.

-That can create problems around:
+That can create problems when the work area includes:

 - Beds